SuperShinyEyes/Hello-World/README.md

 However, for small classes that have a few fixed attributes known at “compile time”, the dict is a waste of RAM, and this makes a real difference when you’re creating a million of them.
 You can tell Python not to use a dict, and only allocate space for a fixed set of attributes, by settings \__slots__ on the class to a fixed list of attribute names:

-**Warning:** Don’t prematurely optimize and use this everywhere!
-It’s not great for code maintenance, and it really only saves you when you have thousands of instances.
 ```python
 class Image(object):
     __slots__ = ['id', 'caption', 'url']